-Inspired by the ever present winds of the Cape, and the deep rooted connection we as African people have to nature.
-This sculptures takes one simple man-made object and through repetition it develops into something far more complex.
-She will stand juxtaposed in her representation of nature.
-Born from unnatural forged elements to represent our misguided detachment from the natural world, yet providing a voice for nature to speak to us.
+Being the first in a series of four sculptures placed around the globe and embodying the Ancient Greek wind gods of the cardinal compass points, Notos takes one simple man-made object and, through repetition, develops it into something far more complex.
+Standing juxtaposed to its natural surroundings, Notos unites humanity‘s inherently contradictory nature.
+Born from synthetic, forged elements to represent our misguided detachment from the natural world, yet providing a voice for nature to speak to us.